Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 The first round

-Back in November, 2021, 12 teams from Europe and Canada contended with each other on an artificial, specially prepared surface of the Moon during the first stage of the Space Resources Challenge that was held in the Netherlands.
+Back in November, 2021, 12 teams from Europe and Canada competed with each other on an artificial, specially prepared surface of the Moon during the first stage of the Space Resources Challenge that was held in the Netherlands.
 The competitors had to face various demanding tasks including navigating their rovers around obstacles, analyzing rocks, searching for water and other valuable resources.
-From the 12 contestants, the 5 following teams proved to be best and moved on to the next stage of the event:
+Of the 12 contestants, the 5 following teams proved to be the best and moved on to the next stage of the event:

 • Mission Control (Canada)